CiscoDevNet/terraform-provider-intersight/website/docs/r/asset_target.html.markdown

 * `status_error_reason`:(string)(ReadOnly) StatusErrorReason provides additional context for the Status.
 * `tags`:(Array)
 This complex property has following sub-properties:
+  + `ancestor_definitions`:(Array)
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `definition`:(HashMap) -(ReadOnly) The definition is a reference to the tag definition object.The tag definition object contains the properties of the tag such as name, type, and description.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `key`:(string) The string representation of a tag key.
+  + `propagated`:(bool)(ReadOnly) Propagated is a boolean flag that indicates whether the tag is propagated to the related managed objects.
+  + `type`:(string)(ReadOnly) An enum type that defines the type of tag.
+Supported values are 'pathtag' and 'keyvalue'.* `KeyValue` - KeyValue type of tag.
+Key is required for these tags.
+Value is optional.* `PathTag` - Key contain path information.
+Value is not present for these tags.
+The path is created by using the '/' character as a delimiter.For example, if the tag is \ A/B/C\ , then \ A\  is the parent tag, \ B\  is the child tag of \ A\  and \ C\  is the child tag of \ B\ .
   + `value`:(string) The string representation of a tag value.
 * `target_id`:
                 (Array of schema.TypeString) -